wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

     git clone https://github.com/Azure/azureml-v2-preview

-.. note:: To authenticate the git clone, you may need a PAT.
-You can generate one here: https://github.com/settings/tokens (use anything as username, the PAT as your password)**

 Check that a compute cluster exists in your workspace and you have a compute cluster named **goazurego** (if not, you can modify the name of the cluster in your YML file).

 .. code-block:: bash